 This model is based on a boat shoe design, yet retains features that deliver sports-shoe grade comfort.
 The Abzorb midsole gives you the comfort you need, and the non-marking outsole is good news for the grip and transition quality.

 Also see: The New Balance 1100.

 7) New Balance 1700

-This is a very traditional walking shoe based on an Oxford silhouette but without compromising on comfort.
-The milled leather exterior works together with soft lining materials to create a comfortable interior environment.
+This is a very traditional walking shoe based on an Oxford silhouette that does not compromise on comfort.
+The milled leather exterior works together with the soft lining materials to create a comfortable interior environment.

 Underneath, the Abzorb foam midsole and the full-coverage rubber outsole possess the levels of cushioning and traction that are required of a walking shoe.

 If you don’t want to spend a lot of money on a New Balance walking shoe, then the 877 is a good buy.

 The suede and mesh upper is protective, pliable, and breathable without adding excess weight.
 The collar and tongue lining are foam-padded and made of a soft textile for interior comfort.